arthurOmanko/VRNeoIKFKTool/README.md

 # VRNeoIKFKTool

-# VRKoumeiTool

-This mod is one improving existing Vrboop.dll which makes grabbing and touching breasts of females enabled on VR.
+This mod is one improving existing StudioNEOVR.dll which controls objects / IKFK markers on VR.
 This functions on VR controllers are as below,

+- Grab objects / IKFK markers and move/rotation them
+- Scale objects
-- Generate Wind
+- Call objects
-- grabbing and touching breasts, hips, hairs, skirts or items with dynamicBones etc.
-- rumbling on grabbing and touching breasts or hips
-- change chara's clothes or accessories along your sight
-- strip female's cloth
-- change lights color
+- Parent objects /IKFK markers with own controllers

 ## [Installation]
 1. Extract the zip file into User's HoneySelect directory.